 What is a casual relationship?

-A casual relationship is not a relationship where you don’t talk about the relationship or what is going on in the relationship.
-It is healthy to talk about your relationship, even if you aren’t in love, don’t want to spend the rest of your lives together, or don’t want to be emotionally invested.
+Also sometimes known as ‘friends with benefits’ (or FWB relationships), it’s healthy to talk about your relationship, even if you aren’t in love, don’t want to spend the rest of your lives together, or don’t want to be emotionally invested.

 Why have a casual relationship?

-There are many reasons you might be considering a casual relationship.
-It can be about anything from casual sex to the framework that best fits the amount of time you are willing to put into a relationship.
-Sometimes it’s because you are not ready to be heavily emotionally invested in a relationship or because you are looking for something to satisfy your needs right now but don’t want a relationship that may grow into the future.
+Sometimes it’s because you’re not ready to be emotionally invested in a relationship or because you are looking for something to satisfy your needs but don’t want a relationship that may grow into the future.

-Is a casual relationship right for you?
+Is casual dating right for you?

 If you’ve never been in a casual relationship before, it’s hard to know if it’s the right kind of relationship for you.
 Let’s look at some of the benefits and drawbacks of a casual relationship: